Thank you for reading our post, please rate this article at the end.

 5. Self-Defence Tutorials by Nick Drossos

 Nick Drossos is a self-defense expert who provides free self-defense tutorials on his YouTube channel and website.
-His instructional videos cover many self-defense topics, including self-defense for women, street fighting techniques, and self-defense against common attacks.
+His instructional videos cover a wide range of self-defense topics, including self-defense for women, street fighting techniques, and self-defense against common attacks.

 With his engaging teaching style and practical demonstrations, Nick Drossos offers valuable insights and techniques that can be easily learned and implemented.
-These tutorials provide individuals with accessible resources to learn self-defense skills and increase personal safety.
+These tutorials provide individuals with accessible resources to learn self-defense skills and enhance their safety.

 A Capable Instructor is Essential for Training

 The truth about learning self-defense or learning martial arts is that it’s not something you can effectively do on your own.
-In the beginning, everything you do will likely have flaws.
+Initially, everything you do will likely have flaws.

 You may unknowingly hurt yourself while making a fist or move inefficiently due to a lack of knowledge.
 Most martial arts training involves receiving feedback from a teacher to refine your skills and make them practical.